How to find a good location for your business

 A step-by-step business location strategy

-1. The type and size of your operation
+1. Type and size of your operation

-2. The location’s history
+2. Location’s history

 3. Customer demographics